 - Providing social media growth tips (I will provide some insight on how to market/promote your brand on social media sites such as Facebook and Instagram.)

-Feel free to contact us with your inquiries about this service through our email: firstname.lastname@example.org We will be happy to speak you!
-Good luck on your new E-Commerce ventures!
+Feel free to contact us with your inquiries about this service through our email: email@example.com We will be happy to speak you!
+Good luck with your new E-Commerce ventures!